One Wall Centre

 • Architect Busby & Associates Architects in collaboration with Perkins+Will

-Our involvement with the building began in 2006, when residential owners asked us to investigate persistent window fogging—formally known as insulating glass unit (IGU) failure.
+Residential owners first approached us in 2006 to investigate persistent window fogging, formally known as insulating glass unit (IGU) failure.
 Unlike the hotel portion, which used reflective glazing, the residential IGUs were clear and non-reflective.
 In addition to widespread fogging, residents were experiencing overheating.
-Our investigation revealed a systemic failure of the IGUs.
+Our investigation revealed a systemic failure of the IGUs, and in 2011 we were retained as Construction Project Manager to lead and coordinate the full glazing replacement program.

-Addressing the failure presented several challenges.
-The existing IGUs had been designed for a specific framing system, requiring tailored installation methods for the replacement units.
-More reflective, spectrally selective glazing was needed to mitigate overheating, which required negotiation with the municipal authority.
-Accessing the upper floors above an active hotel and handling large-format IGUs also introduced complex logistical and safety considerations.
+The scope presented several interlocking challenges.
+The original IGUs had been designed for a specific framing system, requiring tailored installation methods for the replacement units.
+Mitigating the overheating called for more reflective, spectrally selective glazing, which required negotiation with the municipal authority.
+Accessing the upper floors above an active hotel, while handling large-format IGUs, added further logistical and safety complexity.

-In 2011, we were retained as Construction Project Manager to lead and coordinate the glazing replacement program.
-After a detailed assessment of the structure, and in close collaboration with the developer, hotel staff, and residential owners, we partnered with the access contractor to develop a custom-engineered platform.
-Suspended from the roof and wrapping around the tower, the platform allowed for the replacement of one full floor of glazing per week—minimizing disruption to hotel operations and residents.
+Working closely with the developer, hotel staff, and residential owners, we partnered with the access contractor to design a custom-engineered platform suspended from the roof and wrapping the tower.
+This allowed crews to replace one full floor of glazing per week, minimizing disruption to hotel operations and residents throughout the program.

-The new triple-glazed low-e IGUs offer improved energy efficiency and a more consistent appearance across the façade.
-Owners have responded positively, reporting reduced glare and an average 5°C drop in internal summer temperatures—greatly improving comfort in the residential suites.
+The new triple-glazed low-e IGUs improved energy efficiency and created a more consistent appearance across the facade.
+Owners have reported reduced glare and an average 5°C drop in internal summer temperatures, a marked improvement in comfort in the residential suites.

 One Wall 02